Mount Claremont, Western Australia

 Mount Claremont, known previously as Graylands, is a suburb of Perth, Western Australia, located within the Town of Cambridge and the City of Nedlands.

 Graylands underwent significant changes in the 1950s, with the post war downgrading of military and migrant facilities in the area.

 Current establishments

 The suburb contains the Perth High Performance Centre, the Western Australian Institute of Sport (WAIS), Graylands Hospital, John XXIII College, Wollaston College, and lands owned by the University of Western Australia.

+A Transperth bus depot in Brockway Road opened in July 2019 replacing a facility in Shenton Park.

 Former institutions

 It was the site of the former Swanbourne Hospital, Graylands Teachers College (1955–1979), and Graylands Migrant Hostel (1952–1987).

 Estates

 Residential areas in the suburb consist of four estates: